-Radiohead guitarist Jonny Greenwood has explained how his band choose which songs to play at each gigs, speaking in a new interview for Adam Buxton’s podcast.
+Radiohead guitarist Jonny Greenwood has explained how his band choose which songs to play live at their gigs, speaking in a new interview for Adam Buxton’s podcast.

 Appearing on the Adam Buxton podcast, Greenwood explained: “We tend to find that some songs suddenly don’t sound very good to our ears, and then we just leave them off for a while.
 Like, ‘No Surprises,’ we didn’t play for three or four years, just ’cause we tried it in rehearsal didn’t really feel it.
 But now it’s back in again.
 It’s got a swagger in it now.”